platy/rust-fullstack-template/README.md

 **Kickstart your full-stack Rust project!**

-This template comes pre-configured with all the boilerplate for a rust application distributed between a browser component and a server component.
+This template comes pre-configured with the boilerplate for a rust application distributed between a browser component and a server component.

-* `(cd server; cargo run)` -- Serve the project locally for development at `http://localhost:8080`.
+* `cargo run` -- Serve the project locally for development at `http://localhost:8080`.

+  _Currently compiles into a single binary like the production mode, which is slow_

-* `(cd server; cargo build)` -- Build the project (in production mode)
+* `cargo build` -- Build the project (in production mode)

 ## What's inside?

-This template tries not to put more emphasis on the frontend or backend parts.
-So the main lib project is one that is shared between both parts and the individual parts are a little more hidden away.

 ```
-root - base crate - fullstack application
+root - backend crate - builds a single binary serving backend including static files for frontend
 |\- web - frontend wasm crate
-|\- server - backend crate
+|\- shared - componenets shared between front and backend

 ## Using This Template